 Step 3: Choose a Web Host Kenya

-When you have your domain name, you will need to pick where you host your site.
+When you have your domain name, you must pick where you host your site.
 A hosting company is a service that provides storage space on their servers so that when someone types in your web address or click on a link, it can be delivered to them.

-Choosing a web hosting company based in another country or one in your own country is a personal decision.
+Choosing a web hosting company based in another country or your own country is personal.
 However, go for a host with a good reputation and ensure they have an excellent support policy to assist you.

 Step 4: Identify a Web Design Company

-Many web design companies in Kenya, but you want one that will take time to understand your needs and your business.
+Many web design companies in Kenya want one that will take time to understand your needs and your business.
 Choose a company that will walk with you through the development phase and even after launching your website.

 Also, it is essential to go through their website and look at how it is designed.
-A web design company that has a poorly built website should not be in the web design business.
+A web design company with a poorly built website should not be in the web design business.

-Always work with milestones or use down payments, don’t pay the full amount unless you are satisfied with the work.
+Always work with milestones or use down payments, don’t pay the total amount unless you are satisfied with the work.

-Most importantly, try to arrange a meeting by visiting the company office and check the office setup.
+Most importantly, try to arrange a meeting by visiting the company office and checking the office setup.

 Step 5: Know the tools used.